Aaryan-Nakhat/Aaryan-Nakhat/README.md

 <h2 align="center">'I have no special talent.
 I am only passionately curious!' ~ Albert Einstein</h2>
 <h3 align="center">Hey there, I'm Aaryan! 👋</h3>

-<p align="center">I'm an Undergrad Student with an innate curiosity for AI in general.
-I love getting my <br/> hands dirty by learning to code almost any new application that uses AI under-the-hood.</p><br/>
+<p align="center">I'm a Software Developer working in the area of LLMs and Data Engineering at ValueLabs.
+I love playing around with data and building sophisticated end-to-end ML models.
+Getting my hands dirty with the newest developments in AI (such as LLMs, and Generative AI) is what I enjoy doing.

-- 🌱 I’m currently learning about advanced GANs, Diffusion Models and Graph Neural Networks.
+- 🌱 I’m currently learning about recent advancements in LLMs, GANs, and Diffusion Models.

-- 🎯 2023 Goals: Read lots and lots of research papers in generative modelling and NLP and try to implement them in code.
+- 🎯 2023 Goals: Read lots and lots of research papers on LLMs and generative modeling and try to implement them in code.
 Also getting familiarized with the MLOps Cycle.

-- 💬 Ask me about GANs, NLP, Audio Signal Processing using Deep Learning, Music Information Retrieval, Biomedical Image Segmentation, Custom DL networks.
+- 💬 Ask me about LLMs, NLP, Audio Signal Processing using Deep Learning, Music Information Retrieval, Biomedical Image Segmentation, and Custom DL networks.

 - 📫 Reach me out at: [aaryan.nakhat@gmail.com](aaryan.nakhat@gmail.com)